kukua/concava-adapter-mysql/README.md

 }
 ```

-Provide a custom SQL query with `authQuery`.
+Provide a custom SQL query with `auth.sql`.
 In this query all values from `req.auth` will be replaced.
-Default replacements:
+By default these are:

 - `:header`: full authorization header
 - `:token`: token from authorization header (requires `auth.byToken = true`)